Indiana Vouchers – Substantial, Enduring Achievement Losses

-- Long-term studies of voucher programs in Milwaukee3, the oldest school choice/voucher program in the U.S., Cleveland4,5, and the District of Columbia6 found no advantage in academic achievement for students attending private schools with vouchers.
+- Long-term studies of voucher programs in Milwaukee8, the oldest school choice/voucher program in the U.S., Cleveland9,10, and the District of Columbia11 found no advantage in academic achievement for students attending private schools with vouchers.

-2 How Has the Louisiana Scholarship Program Affected Students?
-A Comprehensive Summary of Effects After Two Years, Education Research Alliance of New Orleans and School Choice Demonstration Project, February 2016 See report
+5 How Has the Louisiana Scholarship Program Affected Students?
+A Comprehensive Summary of Effects After Two Years, Education Research Alliance of New Orleans and School Choice Demonstration Project, University of Arkansas, February 2016 See report

 6 The Effects of the Louisiana Scholarship Program on Student Achievement After Three Years, Education Research Alliance of New Orleans and School Choice Demonstration Project, University of Arkansas, July 2017 See report